Apple Venus Volume 1: Release

-Released on 17 February 1999, Apple Venus Volume 1 was met with critical acclaim and moderate sales.
+Released on 2 March 1999, Apple Venus Volume 1 was met with critical acclaim and moderate sales.
 It had minimal promotion.
 PopMatters' Sarah Zupko deemed the album "more than worth the wait.
 Andy Partridge and Colin Moulding used their time off well, lavishing extra care and attention on this set of tunes that rank among the best music they have ever produced. ... this record is a shoo-in for one of 1999’s best records".
 Scott Schinder gave the album an A− for Entertainment Weekly, writing: "The gorgeous yet vaguely unsettling arrangements are well suited to the exquisitely flawed humanism of Andy Partridge’s and Colin Moulding’s compositions, lending an appropriately uneasy edge to bittersweet tunes like 'I Can’t Own Her,' 'Greenman,' and 'The Last Balloon.'"

 In comparing the album to the group's earlier work, Pitchfork's Zach Hooker said: "Apple Venus finds them picking up pretty much where they left off.
 Or maybe even a little bit before they left off."
-Stylistically, he regarded the album as the middle point between Oranges and Lemons and Skylarking, calling Apple Venus "a little nestegg of excellent songs".
+Stylistically, he regarded the album as a midpoint between Oranges and Lemons and Skylarking and "a little nestegg of excellent songs".
 Rolling Stone's Barry Walters wrote that the LP "packs the wit and nerve that made their rock snap but does it with brass, acoustic guitars, violins, woodwinds and minimal percussion. ... instead of evoking the Sixties, Partridge and Moulding suggest a timeless pastoral past rich with melody and subtlety."
-AllMusic's Stephen Thomas Erlewine noted: "Although there are similarities with the pastoral Skylarking or parts of Nonsuch, there is really no comparable record in XTC's canon, given its sustained mood, experimentalism, and glimpses of confession ...
+Stephen Thomas Erlewine of AllMusic noted: "Although there are similarities with the pastoral Skylarking or parts of Nonsuch, there is really no comparable record in XTC's canon, given its sustained mood, experimentalism, and glimpses of confession ...
 [Apple Venus] easily ranks as one of XTC's greatest works".

 Conversely, Robert Christgau wrote that "Studio rats being studio rats, the lyrics aren't as deep as Andy and Colin think they are, but at least irrelevant doesn't equal obscure, humorless, or lachrymose."
 The Chicago Tribune's Greg Kot warned that the album could be "perhaps too radical [of a] departure" for veteran fans.
 The Daily Telegraph's Alexis Petridis commented that while it is a "minor quibble", the album's "worst excess" may be its "whimsy".
 NME's Jim Wirth wrote that even though Partridge and Moulding have a "nasty habit of hammering really hard on the twee pedal in moments of boredom, there's still enough of that psychedelic bumpkin magic to make this worth celebrating."

-In late 1999, XTC released Homespun, a version of Apple Venus consisting of its demos.
+In late 1999, XTC released Homespun, a compilation of demo recordings of the album's songs.
 This was followed in 2002 with Instruvenus, containing the album's backing tracks.
 Wasp Star (Apple Venus Volume 2) was released on 23 May 2000.